 Deliver desktops and applications

-You set up the machines that will deliver applications and desktops with machine catalogs.
-Then, you create Delivery Groups that specify the applications and desktops that will be available (using machines in the catalogs), and which users can access them.
-Optionally, you can then create Application Groups to manage collections of applications.
+You set up the machines that deliver applications and desktops with machine catalogs.
+Then, you create delivery groups that specify the applications and desktops that will be available (using machines in the catalogs), and which users can access them.
+Optionally, you can then create application groups to manage collections of applications.

 Machine catalogs are collections of virtual or physical machines that you manage as a single entity.
 These machines, and the application or virtual desktops on them, are the resources you provide to your users.
 All the machines in a catalog have the same operating system and the same VDA installed.
 They also have the same applications or virtual desktops.